 Likewise, if an operator is having difficulty finding a solution to a problem they are experiencing, he can use the factory feed to post a call for help, and have a dialogue with engineering, maintenance and other operators in real-time, all without anyone having to leave their work space.

-Over 2006 news updates were posted by operators in the first year of using Poka without any push from management, according to Vroegh.
+Over 2000 updates were posted by operators in the first year of using Poka without any push from management, according to Vroegh.
 Operators of all ages, including the one that everyone warmly refers to as “Grandpa”, have eagerly adopted the solution.

 “Everyone was on-board from start,” said Vroegh.
-“Operators are the most excited by the system, because it really is their system.
+“Operators are the most excited by the system, because it really is for them.
 They use it every day.
 While management benefits by being able to see (what’s happening on the floor), it‘s really for the people on the floor.”

 Taking manufacturing training to the next level